ASBESTOS

 Treatment options for patients diagnosed with asbestos-related cancer of the lung or pleura are limited to surgical treatment, chemotherapy, or both.

-If you subsequently wish to seek legal advice, then please contact us.
+Please first seek medical advice if you suspect you may have an asbestos-related disease.
+If you subsequently wish to seek legal advice, then contact us.
 Our solicitors are highly experienced specialists in Personal Injury Law.
 They have many years of experience in handling asbestos compensation claims.

 If you would like free legal advice at no cost and at no obligation to you, please complete the contact form.